IV Drip for Morning Sickness

 - Low blood sugar

-- A lack of sleep and resulting fatigue
+- Stress, lack of sleep, or resulting fatigue

-- The smell or taste of certain foods
+- Sensitivity to the smell or taste of certain foods

-- Eat smaller meals throughout the day instead of 3 large meals
+- Eat smaller, frequent meals instead of 3 large ones.

-- Try taking prenatal vitamins with a snack if they seem to upset your stomach
+- Try taking prenatal vitamins with a snack if they upset your stomach.

 Benefits of Anti-Nausea IVs For Morning Sickness